Claudia-Alejandra-Martinez/RMSD-Calculation/Calculate RMSD/readme.md

-# Welcome to the Ramirez Lab Wiki - Calculate RMSD
+# Welcome to the Ramirez Lab Wiki - RMSD Calculation

 The Root Mean Square Deviation (RMSD) is a common metric used to evaluate the distance between the predicted pose and the native pose, given a superposition of proteins or ligands.
 It is calculated with the following equation: